SoftRobotics-MuM/docs/Hardware/file-structure.md

 # CAD Files
 All CAD files are stored in the [cloud](https://cloud.tuhh.de/index.php).

-CAD parts are stored in the native Autodesk Inventor formats (`.ipt` for parts and `.iam` for assemblies) To avoid compatibility issues between different Inventor versions, all CAD files uploaded to the cloud must be created and edited using **Autodesk Inventor 2024**.
+CAD models are stored in the native Autodesk Inventor formats (`.ipt` for parts and `.iam` for assemblies).
+To avoid compatibility issues between different Inventor versions, all CAD files uploaded to the cloud must be created and edited using **Autodesk Inventor 2024**.

 ## File Structure